eibex/reaction-light/README.md

 ```

 Finally, the bot will send the message to the channel specified in the first step, and it will react with each reactions specified so that the buttons are ready to be used.
 The bot will remove any new reactions to the message to avoid clutter.
 For example, if you added an `:eggplant:` reaction to the message created in this example, the bot will remove it as it is not attached to any role.

-### Editing
-To edit an old embed and preserve the emoji-role links, you can use the `edit` command.
-Using `rl!edit` will provide you with a set of instructions to edit your embeds.

-Any admin can edit old embeds, even if they were originally created by another admin.

 ## Updating
 You can view new features in the [changelog](https://github.com/eibex/reaction-light/blob/master/CHANGELOG.md).